lukeFalsina/learnDCL/README.md

 	* Can you notice any difference between this execution of the test and the one that you did before?
 If yes, awesome ;)

 * Once more remember to **COMMIT** your current code implementation :)
-* If you want to help my research, you should perform two further steps that would be greatly appreciated:
+* If you want to help my research, you have to perform two further steps that would be greatly appreciated:

 	* Zip your "LearnDCL" folder and send it to lfalsina@gmail.com
 	* Complete this [form](http://goo.gl/forms/k500h7cYiv) on DCL and Grab'n Run.